View this page

 I do not have my TOEFL score yet.
 Can I apply for conditional admission now and provide English-language requirements later?

 KU cannot provide any type of admission to students until an application (and application fee) has been submitted and reviewed by the academic program.

 Yes.
-Like domestic applicants, many international students begin their studies in the KU Lawrence Campus College of Liberal Arts and Sciences as pre- Allied Health "majors" and later continue their advanced study at KU Medical Center.
+Like domestic applicants, many international students begin their studies in the KU Lawrence Campus College of Liberal Arts and Sciences as pre-health professions "majors" and later continue their advanced study at KU Medical Center.
 All students must submit new documentation when applying to programs on the KU Medical Center campus.